Biclustering random matrix partitions with an application to classification of forensic body fluids: Connection to Nested Dirichlet Process

-The NDP takes $N$ ``centres'' each with $M$ subjects and clusters the centres, then groups subjects within centre clusters.
-The NDP differs from BDP in that there is no notion of ``columns,'' so no specific relation between subject $j$ in centre $i$ and subject $j$ in centre $i'$.
+The NDP takes $N$ ``centers'' each with $M$ subjects and clusters the centers, then groups subjects within center clusters.
+The NDP differs from BDP in that there is no notion of ``columns,'' so no specific relation between subject $j$ in center $i$ and subject $j$ in center $i'$.
 In our setting, they are equal, as the same markers $j\in \M$ are measured for each profile $i\in N$.
-If two centres $i,i'$ are in the same cluster in the NDP, then their parameters $(\theta_{i,j})$ and $(\theta_{i',j})$ are sampled from the same DP-realisation, so they {\it may be} equal, whereas in the BDP, if two centres are in the same bicluster of the BDP then their parameters {\it must be} equal, so $\theta_{i,j}=\theta_{i',j}$.
+If two centers $i,i'$ are in the same cluster in the NDP, then their parameters $(\theta_{i,j})$ and $(\theta_{i',j})$ are sampled from the same DP-realization, so they {\it may be} equal, whereas in the BDP, if two centers are in the same bicluster of the BDP then their parameters {\it must be} equal, so $\theta_{i,j} = \theta_{i',j}$.

-On the other hand, NoB-LoC is a biclustering model for a $N\times M$ matrix $\X=[x_{i,j}]_{i=1,...,N}^{j=1,...,M}$ and hence, does have an explicit notion of ``columns.''
-NoB-LoC uses a zero enriched P\'{o}lya urn scheme, which permits an extra 'inactive' category in the row-partition and the column partitions nested therein.
+On the other hand, NoB-LoC is a biclustering model for a $N\times M$ matrix $\X=[x_{i,j}]_{i=1,..., N}^{j=1,..., M}$ and hence, does have an explicit notion of ``columns.''
+NoB-LoC uses a zero enriched P\'{o}lya urn scheme, which permits an extra `inactive' category in the row-partition and the column partitions nested therein.
 For clarity, we drop that feature in the explanations below (equivalent to sitting $\pi_0 = \pi_1 = 0$ in the original NoB-LoC description).

 As in Section~\ref{sec:bicluster-single-matrix}, $R=(R_1,...,R_K)$ is a partition of $\{1,...,N\}$ and for $r \in \{1, \dots, K\}$, we let $S_{k}=(S_{k,1},...,S_{k,K_r})$ be a partition of $\{1,2,...,M\}$.
-We take $\alpha>0,\ \beta>0$ and $H$ a centering or ``base'' distribution on the parameter space of $\theta_{i,j},\ (i,j)\in\N\times\M$.
+We take $\alpha>0,\ \beta>0$ and $H$ a centering or ``base'' distribution on the parameter space of $\theta_{i,j},\ (i,j) \in \N \times \M$.
 The generative model for $\theta$ in the NDP is

 all jointly independent.
 The NDP can be rewritten in a way that highlights the relation to the BDP and NoB-LoC: